chyanju/Picus/README.md

 ## Usage

+> Note: Picus is under development, so there are several experimental versions for the purpose of comparison.
+The larger the version number, the most recent the version.
+Ideally you should try to use the most recent version.

+> WIP: Lemmas applied in different versions may be different.
+We are working on a unified interface to it.

+### Constraint Preparations

 Note: To run the uniqueness checking on benchmarks included (circom files), you'll need to prepare them (compiling to r1cs files) first, by running:

 ```bash